Castle Hall

 Then in 1977 the near derelict Castle was bought by Richard Haines and his family, who with a bit of foresight, a lot of hard work and unfaltering dedication turned it into what it has become today; one of North Devon’s premier tourist attractions with entertainment for all the family.

-Today, Watermouth Castle is owned by the Escapade Group, UK-based attractions specialist, and celebrators of the weird and wonderful.
+Today, Watermouth Castle is run by the Escapade Group, UK-based attractions specialist, and celebrators of the weird and wonderful.

 Sign up now